bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_MANUAL_KERNEL_INSTALLATION.md

 1) Power down then power up the Seagate Central.
 2) Wait about 35 seconds for the LED status light on top of the unit to turn from solid amber to flashing green.
-3) Execute the first 2 steps at least four times in a row.
+3) Execute the first 2 steps three more times in a row.
 4) Power up the unit and let it fully boot.
 It should now load the backup / alternate version of firmware

-After the unit boots up with the alternate version of firmware take steps to mount the "failing" kernel boot partition and revert it back to the original kernel uImage.
+After the unit boots up with the alternate version of firmware, take steps to mount the "failing" kernel boot partition and revert it back to the original kernel uImage.